danielberkompas/cloak/README.md

 ## Security Notes

-Provided encryption algorithms are based on Erlang's `:crypto` module.
-The following algorithms come with Cloak:
+-  **Supported Algorithms**: Cloak's built-in encryption modules rely on Erlang's `:crypto` module.
+Cloak supports the following algorithms out of the box:

     - AES.GCM
     - AES.CTR

-Provided encryption algorithms use random IVs for each encryption.
+- **Encrypted Data Not Searchable**: Cloak uses random IVs for each ciphertext.
 This means that the same value will not encrypt to the same value twice.
 As a result, encrypted columns are not queryable.
-(However, Cloak has your back and provides easy ways to create hashed, queryable columns)
+However, Cloak does provide easy ways to create hashed, searchable columns.

-Cloak encrypts data _at rest_ in the database. **The data in your Ecto structs at runtime is not encrypted.**
+- **Runtime Data is not Encrypted**: Cloak encrypts data _at rest_ in the database.
+  The data in your Ecto structs at runtime is not encrypted.

-Cloak's `Ecto.Type` modules do not support user-specific encryption keys, due to limitations on the `Ecto.Type` behaviour.
+- **No Support for User-specific Encryption Keys**: Cloak's `Ecto.Type` modules do not support user-specific encryption keys, due to limitations on the `Ecto.Type` behaviour.
 However, you can still use Cloak's ciphers to implement these in your application logic.

 ## Migrating from 0.6.x to 0.7.x
 Updating to Cloak versions `0.7.0` and higher will require changes to your configuration and Ecto models.
 Please see the [0.6.x to 0.7.x Migration Guide](https://hexdocs.pm/cloak/0.6.x_to_0.7.x.html) for a full summary of changes and upgrade instructions.